HollowaySean/BasilGL/README.md

 More than once since starting my foray into software development, a project of mine has attracted a much larger viewing audience than I could have expected.
 This always starts out as a great ego boost, until some well meaning person with ten times my experience and wisdom dives into the repository and discovers a pile of highly fragrant spaghetti code.

-For this project, I want to the code to:
+For this project, I want the code to:
 * Display an understanding of the features and use cases of C++11 through C++20 standards.
 * Be clean, readable, self-documenting, and materially documented.
-* Be at "second pass performant", code that has at least been profiled & examined once for efficiency of memory and speed.
+* Be at least "second pass performant", code that has at least been profiled & examined once for efficiency of memory and speed.
 * Provide clear and sensible instruction for a new user to install & use the library in various common C++ workflows.

 #### 3. All the Infrastructure I've Ever Wanted

 I was either born with, or raised into, the terrible affliction of absolutely loving process and automation.
-Since this is a personal project, nobody can talk me out of both including and inforcing all the bells and whistles I could ever want.
+Since this is a personal project, nobody can talk me out of both including and enforcing all the bells and whistles I could ever want.

 Major features include:
 * Exhaustive testing, including unit tests with 100% line coverage enforced and render tests to check for regression.